 Welcome to parenthood!
 You are a proud new father, simultaneously overjoyed and terrified.
 Since you are now responsible for another human being, you should know that the estimate of what it will cost to raise your child is approximately a quarter of a million dollars, without accounting for inflation.
 If you would like to send him or her to college, you will probably need at least that much more.

-In August 2013, a report from the US Department of Agriculture (USDA) estimated the cost of raising a child from birth to age 18 at $241,080.
-That is for the average middle-income couple; costs ranged from high earners in the Northeast that will spend around $446,100 to low-income rural residents who will spend about $143,160.
+A report from the US Department of Agriculture (USDA) estimated the cost of raising a child from birth to age 18 at $245,340 ($304,480 adjusted for inflation).
+That is for the average middle-income couple; costs ranged from families in the Northeast that will spend around $282,480 to residents in the urban South and rural regions who will spend about $230,610 and $193,590 respectively.

 Unfortunately, that figure is not likely to drop, and inflation-adjusted wages are not filling the gap.
 Costs are up across the board, and certain areas are taking an increasingly large share of the costs – especially health care, childcare and education (pre-school through high school).

 That ratio will continue to climb based on recent trends, especially with respect to childcare.